Repeating fields are post fields that have more than one value. Types and Views let you create repeating post fields.

 Types repeating fields are intended for single fields that you want to duplicate.

 Sometimes, it makes sense to group fields together and edit them together.
-Types makes this possible using Field Tables.
+Types makes this possible using Fields of Child Posts.
 You’ll define a container custom post that groups the fields together, and then you can edit the fields of these child items, when you’re editing the post.

 Visit the complete tutorial on setting up and displaying groups of repeating fields.